dcheng69/Simple_Calculator/QT-implementation/QT-implementation.md

 Finally, I use the **simple factory design model** to finish the construction of the operation class, which simplify the arrangement of the code.
 This follows the **Polymorphism** principle of the OOP.

+### POC

+Implementation of the above class diagram is located under the folder `Operation_Class_POC`, with a `test.cpp` as a simple test.
+I have set up the Makefile for this project, for compile type `make all`, for clean type `make clean`.

+The test program can be implemented with CMake and Google Test Framework as the unit test.

+**Note:**

+When used in QT project, some of the definition need to be modified to adjust to QT framework!

 ## Packaging & Release

 https://chatgpt.com/share/8685a8b2-021a-4c08-949f-13142b488699